Art From The Heart: Doll-Making & Painting

-Sybil Reddick—Heart and Soul ...
-Art and Soul
+Dolls and Paintings ...
+Heart and Soul, Art and Soul

-Recently, I had the unique pleasure of interviewing an extraordinarily talented Mississippi-based folk artist, Mrs. Sybil Butler Reddick, who passed away in 2017.
-Sybil's artwork takes folk art and creativity to an elevated, "folksy level," the kind I work hard to reach with the characters I create when writing fiction.
+I had the unique pleasure of interviewing an extraordinarily talented Mississippi-based folk artist, Mrs. Sybil Butler Reddick, who passed away in 2017.
+Sybil's artwork takes folk art and creativity to an elevated, "folksy level," the level I work hard to reach with the characters I create when writing fiction.
 I am a writer who is also a self-proclaimed "connoisseur" of art, and folk art captures my attention mainly because of the "folk" part of it.
-I am fascinated by the elements of racial, ethnic, and cultural identity that folk art embodies.
-Sybil's work echoes all of these elements in ways that are fascinating and unexpected.
+I remain fascinated by the elements of racial, ethnic, and cultural identity that folk art embodies.
+Sybil's artwork will always echo all of these elements in ways that I believe will always be fascinating and unexpected.

-How does she do it?
-By tapping into her life, by staying in tune and in time with her thoughts, feelings, and emotions, as she creates.
-She looks deep inside herself to find the most honesty she is capable of showing to others, through the making of her dolls, and through the painting of her paintings.
-"There are many things that inspire me," she said during our interview.
+How did she do it?
+By tapping into her life, by staying in tune and in time with her thoughts, feelings, and emotions, as she created.
+She looked deep inside herself to find the most honesty she was capable of finding and showing to others through the making of her dolls, and through the painting of her paintings.
+"There are many things that inspire me," she said, years ago, during our interview.
 "It may be the color of a flower, a sunset, a face I see in a crowd, or a memory from my childhood.
 I am motivated by the pleasure of just creating something that will outlast my existence, and I've done that.
 My dolls live in many places now, because people have purchased them as I've traveled around the country, and my paintings too."

-Beautifully simplistic and soulful, Sybil's dolls are fascinating to behold.
+Beautifully simplistic and soulful, Sybil's dolls will always be fascinating to behold.
 Many of them have eyes conveying emotions that will hold you spellbound (just like "Miss Jane Hartwell" in the photo above).
-Others might seem comedic in presentation, but upon closer look, they also have a compelling story to tell.
+Others might seem comedic in presentation, but upon closer look, you will find they have a compelling story to tell.

 "I didn't have a lot of store bought things when I was little," Sybil said, "but one thing I had was a store-bought, Caucasian rag doll.
 I'm from a pretty big family, and rag dolls were inexpensive, so I had one of those.
 I remember that she was pink, and that's because she was a white doll.
 I loved that doll, and some of the dolls I make resemble her.
 I was a little girl, and I really loved that doll."

-Every doll Sybil makes has a story to tell that is connected, in some way, with something from her life.
+Every doll Sybil Reddick made has a story to tell that is connected, in some way, with something from her life.
 They are expressions of something or someone who has made a lasting impressions on her mind; something that made an indelible impression on her, a mark strong enough to become part of her art.
-In addition to making the dolls, Sybil also designs, makes, and styles all of the clothing, hats and accessories for her dolls."I have always had a desire to create," she said.
+In addition to making the dolls, Sybil also designed, made, and styled all of the clothing, hats and accessories for her dolls."I have always had a desire to create," she said.
 "I learned to sew and make my own clothes at a young age.
 I made clothes for my daughters until they were old enough to buy their clothes."

-Sybil admitted to me that some of her creations might be influenced, a bit, by the range of "skin colors" within her own African-American family.
-Sybil was my first cousin, and, as first cousins, her family was like my own family, with skin colors that span the color spectrum, from very, very dark brown, to tan so light it can only be called "white."
+Sybil admitted to me that some of her creations might have been influenced, a bit, by the range of "skin colors" within her own African-American family.
+Sybil was my first cousin, and, as first cousins, her family was like my own family, with skin colors that span the color spectrum, from very, very dark brown, to a color so light it can only be called "pink" or "white."

 At this point in the interview I shared with Sybil how the beautiful range of skin colors within the black race is something that will always intrigue and interest me, since it is part of the fabric of our families and our culture.
 You see, as first cousins (our fathers were brothers), Sybil Reddick and I shared a paternal grandmother whose beautiful skin color was the darkest of dark brown.
-We also both have maternal grandmothers whose skin was the lightest of light tan, so we grew up in families with broad and interesting ranges of skin tones/colors.
+We also both had maternal grandmothers with one similar quality: their skin was the lightest of light tan.
+Therefore, she and I both grew up in families with a broad and interesting range of skin tones/colors.

-We talked about how, even if some might want to deny it, it is true that we live in a race- and color-conscious world.
+Sybil and I talked about how, even if some might want to deny it, it is true that we live in a race- and color-conscious world.
 Unfortunately, skin color is not only something we think about (even those who lie and say they don't "see" color), it's something that is used to separate or to distinguish us one from another, because it's something that creates noticeable differences among people.
-In the novels I write, my African-American characters come in all shades of the color spectrum, because I don't just think, I know that color makes life and drama more interesting.
+In my color-coded novels, my African-American characters come in all shades of the color spectrum, because I don't just think, I know that color makes life and drama more interesting.

-My "Tales from the Quarters" collection of books address the concept of skin color within the black race.
-Each book in the collection is color-coded, and within the story is usually some kind of closer look at some of the ways the idea of skin color has affected someone as he or she has grown up and matured in a skin-color/race conscious world.
-By creating dolls with a range of skin tones, Sybil brings these same kinds of influences to life in a beautiful, subtle, yet touchable form that helps to make the character and personalities of her dolls more vivid, realistic, and memorable.
+My "Color of Love" collection of books address the concept of skin color within the black race.
+As I said above, each book in the collection is color-coded, and, often within the story is some kind of closer look at some of the ways the idea of skin color has affected someone as he or she has grown up and matured in a skin-color/race conscious world.
+By creating dolls with a range of skin tones, Sybil brought the same kinds of influences to life in a beautiful, subtle, yet touchable form that helped to make the character and personalities of her dolls more vivid, realistic, dramatic, and memorable.

-Although she never studied art, formally, Sybil says she's been painting on canvas since 1995.
+Although she never studied art, formally, Sybil told me she had been painting on canvas since 1995.
 "I have never taken any art courses," she told me during our interview.
 "I started painting when I was living in the Mississippi Delta.
 I had become very depressed for some reason, and I thought that I could express my sadness through painting.
 It worked for a while but I somehow lost interest in it, and didn't paint again for many years.
 I sometimes lose motivation and I just don’t feel it.
 I think, as a writer, you can understand.
-It is sort of like “writers” block.
+It is sort of like 'writers block.'
 Sometimes you have to take a break from it, and come back later."

-In the past, Sybil has taken some of her creations to the public--to events such as doll shows and art festivals.
-"I enjoy sharing my work," she says, "but--at this time, I have no plans for marketing my creations."
+Sybil took some of her creations to the public--to events such as doll shows and art festivals.
+"I enjoy sharing my work," she said, "but--at this time, I have no plans for marketing my creations."

 "I hope something I've done will serve to motivate someone else to want to create," Sybil said, "to want to leave something behind too, that's bigger than them.
 I would like for what I've created to become a legacy of inspiration, not just for my family but for other families too, for generations to come.
 I feel proud and blessed that my grandchildren who are creative are much better in their art than I am, or ever could be.
 It makes my heart glad when one of them says to me, 'Granny, you are my inspiration.'"